En Vivo Desde El Carnegie Hall

-En Vivo Desde El Carnegie Hall is a live album by the Puerto Rican Salsa singer Gilberto Santa Rosa, released on October 3, 1995.
+En Vivo Desde El Carnegie Hall (english: Live from Carnegie Hall) is a live album by the Puerto Rican Salsa singer Gilberto Santa Rosa, released on October 3, 1995.
 The Album was recorded live at New York City's Carnegie Hall.
 This performance marks the first time that a Puerto Rican singer of tropical music to perform at Carnegie Hall.
 The orchestra was directed by Angel Peña and there was a special appearance by cuatro virtuoso Edwin Colón Zayas.